-A student who fails to satisfy the GWA of "2.0" at the end of the academic year shall be disqualified from the Master of Arts program unless the Dean decides, on justifiable grounds and upon the recommendation of the student's Program Adviser/Committee, through channels, to waive the rule.
+A student who fails to satisfy the GWA of "2.0" at the end of the academic year shall be disqualified from the Master of Arts program unless the Dean decides, on justifiable grounds and upon the recommendation of the student's Program Adviser/Committee, to put the student on probation for a period not exceeding two (2) semesters.

-5.6 The Comprehensive Examination
+5.6.
+The Comprehensive Examination

-5.6.1 Nature of the Comprehensive Examination
+5.6.1.
+Nature of the Comprehensive Examination

-In the comprehensive examination, the student is required to give a seminar on a topic covering a recent development in the discipline and is examined on his/her (a) grasp of this topic as well as related topics and (b) mastery of the basic principles and methods of the discipline.
+In the comprehensive examination, the student is required to take a written examination covering at least three (3) subject areas and/or give a seminar on a topic covering a recent development in the discipline and is examined on his/her (a) grasp of this topic as well as related topics and (b) mastery of the basic principles and methods of the discipline.

-5.6.2 The Comprehensive Examination Committee
+5.6.2.
+The Comprehensive Examination Committee